cookpad/barbeque/README.md

 ## Why Barbeque?

-- You can achieve job-level auto scaling using tools like [Amazon ECS](https://aws.amazon.com/ecs/) and [EC2 Auto Scaling group](https://aws.amazon.com/autoscaling/)
+- You can achieve job-level auto scaling using tools like [Amazon ECS](https://aws.amazon.com/ecs/) [EC2 Auto Scaling group](https://aws.amazon.com/autoscaling/)
-  - It requires a plugin to run job with ECS, but it's not open-sourced for now
+  - For Amazon ECS, Barbeque has Hako runner
 - You don't have to manage infrastructure for each application like Resque or Sidekiq

 For details, see [Scalable Job Queue System Built with Docker // Speaker Deck](https://speakerdeck.com/k0kubun/scalable-job-queue-system-built-with-docker).